Dusky spinefoot: Distribution and habitat

 It is found at depths between 2 and 40 m in waters over hard substrates, such as coral and rocky reefs.

 Biology

 The dusky spinefoot spawns in April and from June to August when the seawater temperature is between 24 and 29 C, the eggs and larvae are planktonic.
 The larvae stay close to the surface where they feed on phytoplankton and zooplankton from 3 days old.
 The adults are herbivores which are active during the day, hiding in cavities during the hours of darkness.
-They are frequenbtly encountered in schools but solitary individuals can also be seen, grazing on algae from the substrate.
+They are frequently encountered in schools but solitary individuals can also be seen, grazing on algae from the substrate.
 It feeds on larger brown algae species, as well as other macrophytes.